maptimeLA/mapbox_studio101/README.md

 * Shapefile: Can be open in any GIS software and Mapbox Studio
 * geojson: Can be open in any GIS software and Mapbox Studio
 * mbtiles: Can be uploaded and served by Mapbox or your own tileserver
-* boyleheightsCPStyle.tm2: Styling files that can be opened in Mapbox Studio, (Note: Opening this file will load Mapbox's Street Data and the Boyle Heights data from Omar's Mapbox Account.
+* boyleheights.tm2z: Styling files that can be opened in Mapbox Studio, (Note: Opening this file will load Boyle Heights data from Omar's Mapbox Account.
 During the tutorial, you will be able to link to your mapbox account.)

 ###Data Attributes
 The data contains the following (Please note, for the purpose of this tutorial, the dataset has omitted attributes from the original dataset)